Skip to content

 As land value rises, farmers build equity—the difference between what the land is worth and what’s still owed on it.
 More equity makes it easier to refinance, because the loan is seen as less risky to lenders.

 After staying mostly steady from 2014 to 2020, farmland prices started going up in 2021—even when you account for inflation.
-That upward trend has continued through 2024, increasing five percent.
+That upward trend has continued through 2024, increasing by five percent.
 This increase puts farmers in a strong position to refinance their loans.

 Understanding Interest Rates